lucasramosfs/projeto08-landing-page-auditoria-oliveira/README.md

-# Exercício 08 | Landing Page of a auditing company "Auditoria Olinveira"
+# Exercício 08 | Landing Page of a auditing company "Auditoria Oliveira"

 ## apling grid, flex-box and responsive